paulshovon94/VulnGPT/README.md

 - Environment variables are set correctly
 - Port 8000 is not in use

+3. For visualization issues:
+- Ensure matplotlib and seaborn are properly installed
+- Check write permissions in results directories
+- Verify that evaluation results exist before visualization

 ## Support

-For issues and support, please open a GitHub issue or contact the maintainers.
+For issues and support:
+- Open a GitHub issue
+- Contact the maintainers
+- Check the documentation for common solutions

+## License

+[Your License Information]

+## Author

+Shovon Paul